thehonorguard/mkdocs/docs/rulebook.md

 ### 2.3 Uniforms

 Each Unit and Role is assigned with pre-equipped uniforms, weapons, and attachments.
 You may not stylize your loadout however you would like.
 If you’d like to adjust or add something, ask for permission at either staff or HQ.
 This includes custom texture modification, modification to nametapes, or XMLs.
 All TFO members must look uniform in order to prevent misidentifications and friendly fire in combat.
 In reference to camo types, these will also be designated by command staff prior to deployment depending on the terrain in the area.

+#### 2.3.1 Unit patch

+Don't use patches from other units.
+Also, don't use offensive patches.
+It is also required to join our Arma unit.

 ### 2.4 Custom Faces